GlodoUK/odoo-addons/automate_customer_lead_time/README.rst

 only the customer lead time is used, but if the product is out of stock, the vendor lead time is included based on the selected method.

+CAVEATS:
-CAVEAT: There are some cases where manufacturable stock and its lead time will not be taken into consideration.
+* There are some cases where manufacturable stock and its lead time will not be taken into consideration.
 We plan to address this in a future update/glue module.
+* When calculating stock availability, we look at the virtual available stock as of the date of the sales order, EXCLUDING any incoming stock.
+This means that if you have incoming stock that will arrive before the shipping date, it will not be considered when calculating the customer lead time.